keerthikwarrier/Python-Projects/README.md

    -> Create a result label to show the result set font and other properties to it -> Create three pushbuttons for rock, paper, and scissors respectively -> Create a reset button to reset the game.
+3. Rolling the Dice in Games - This zip file will guide you and give you a basic idea to create Rolling The Dices Game using Tkinter and a random module in Python.
+A random module in Python is a built-in module used to generate random numbers for various distributions.
+Here, we will use this module to create random outcomes for our dice.
+Python offers various libraries to put our needs at ease and Tkinter is one of them.
+Tkinter is a standard library of Python with the help of which we can create Graphical User Interface applications easily and add widgets like buttons, scrollbars, text boxes, and labels to them.
+Let’s break the task in three parts:
+   -> Creating a simple Tkinter window.
+   -> Add the Roll button and label it on the window.
+   -> Creating a function to roll the dice.